Skip to content

 Vegan Patrick Baboumian for PETA

-Patrick Baboumian is a vegan and the strongest man in Germany © PETA Deutschland e.V
+Patrick Baboumian is vegan and the strongest man in Germany © PETA Deutschland e.V.

-Good, prominent examples of muscular vegans are Bodybuilder such as Paul Unterleitner, Torre Washington and Nimai Delgado.
+Good, prominent examples of muscular vegans include.
+Bodybuilder like Paul Unterleitner, Torre Washington or Nimai Delgado.
 The latter has actually never eaten meat in his life.
 Another vegan Power athlete is Patrick Baboumian, who won the competition in 2011.
-Germany's strongest man won.
-Also the current number 1 in the tennis world rankings Novak Djokovicbasketball player Chris Paul and former professional boxer David Haye are driven by plants to perform at their best.
+Strongest man in Germany won.
+Also the current number 1 in the tennis world rankings Novak Djokovic, basketball player Chris Paul or former professional boxer David Haye perform at their best - driven by plants.

-Other examples of vegan athletes can be found in professional soccer, including Sergio Agüero, Hector Bellerin, Jermain Defoe and former national goalkeeper Timo Hildebrandt.
-With the right diet, vegan muscle building and top sporting performance are definitely possible.
+Other examples of vegan athletes can be found in professional soccer, some of them are Sergio Agüero, Hector Bellerin, Jermain Defoe and also the former national goalkeeper Timo Hildebrandt.
+So with the right diet, vegan muscle building and top athletic performance are definitely possible.

-Tip: In the article Vegan athletes you will find a whole list of well-known athletes who eat a purely plant-based diet.
+Tip: In the article Vegan athletes you will find a whole list of famous athletes who eat a purely plant-based diet.

 Advantages of herbal muscle building

-The fact that a plant-based diet is good for the Cardiovascular Health and protects against high blood pressure and atherosclerosis is now well known.
-However, healthy blood vessels also improve blood flow so that nutrients reach the cells better.
-This shortens the Regeneration timewhich is a great advantage of a plant-based diet for muscle building.
+That a plant-based diet is good for the Cardiovascular Health and protects against high blood pressure and atherosclerosis is now well known.
+However, healthy blood vessels also improve blood flow, allowing nutrients to reach cells better.
+This shortens the Regeneration time, which is a great advantage of the plant-based diet for muscle building.

-The better blood flow can supply your cells with oxygen better, which generally improves the Increased performance.
-A vegan diet also provides more phytochemicals and antioxidants, which protects your body from oxidative stress and free radicals.
+The better blood flow can supply your cells with oxygen better, which generally improves the Performance increased.
+In addition, the vegan diet provides more secondary plant compounds and antioxidants, which protects your organism from oxidative stress and free radicals.
 This is also beneficial for your regeneration.
-The phytochemicals also have an anti-cancer effect - and support the immune system.
-Incidentally, fewer illnesses mean more time for your training and vegan muscle building.
+In addition, the secondary plant substances also have an anti-cancer effect - and support the immune system.
+Fewer illnesses mean more time for your training and your vegan muscle building.

 Macronutrients for muscle building

 What needs to be considered in the diet for a more muscular body and which macronutrients are particularly important for muscle growth?
-What do vegan athletes eat to cover their additional calorie and nutrient requirements?
-We will now get to the bottom of these questions - and the answers are very simple.
-All three macronutrients - proteins, fats and carbohydrates - are important for plant-based muscle growth!
+What do vegan athletes eat to meet their additional calorie and nutrient needs?
+We now get to the bottom of these questions - and the answers are as simple as can be.
+All three macronutrients, proteins, fats and carbohydrates are important for plant-based muscle growth!

-An essential condition to effectively build muscle is that you are in a Calorie surplus are.
-This means that you take in more calories with your food through macronutrients than you burn.
+An essential condition to effectively build muscle is that you are in a Calorie surplus you are.
+This means that you take in more calories with your food than you burn through macronutrients.

 Proteins

-With regard to vegan muscle building Protein plays an important role in nutrition, as it contributes to the Muscle cell structure is used.
-However, there are many other important functions that protein fulfills in the body.
-These include transporting oxygen, building hormones and enzymes and supporting the immune system.
+Regarding the vegan muscle building plays Protein an important role in the diet, as it contributes to the Muscle cell structure is used.
+However, there are many other important functions that protein performs in the body.
+These include transporting oxygen, building hormones and enzymes, and supporting the immune system.

 How much protein is needed for vegan muscle building?
-Generally speaking, athletes and sportspeople increased protein intake recommended.
+Basically, athletes and sportsmen are given a increased protein intake recommended.
 Amateur and recreational athletes are recommended with 1.2 to 1.6 grams of protein per kilogram of body weight (g/kg bw) are well supplied.
-For strength athletes and targeted muscle building, quantities of 1.8 to 2.0 g/kg bw makes sense.
-Consequently, protein in the diet for plant-based muscle building should make up around 15 to 25 percent of the calories consumed.
-Incidentally, an appropriate calorie and protein intake is more important than the timing of meals.
-Good vegetable protein sources are, for example, nuts and seeds, soy products such as tofu or tempeh, Pulses and also some whole grain products.
+For strength athletes and targeted muscle building are amounts of 1.8 to 2.0 g/kg bw sensible.
+Consequently, protein in the diet for plant-based muscle building should account for about 15 to 25 percent of the calories supplied.
+By the way, adequate calorie and protein intake is more important than the timing of meals.
+Good vegetable protein sources are for example nuts and seeds, soy products such as tofu or tempeh, Legumes and also some whole grain products.

-Tip: If you are training seriously, you should also distinguish whether you are in a calorie surplus or deficit.
-In Calorie surplus about 1.8 g/kg body weight is recommended.
-However, if you are currently healthy slimming and you in the Calorie deficit the protein requirement increases.
-By consuming fewer calories than you need, the body begins to break down fat and muscle.
-With an increased protein intake of around 2 g/kg body weight, you can maintain your muscles in the best possible way.
+Tip: If you're serious about working out, you should still distinguish whether you're in a caloric surplus or deficit.
+At Calorie surplus about 1.8 g/kg body weight is recommended.
+However, should you just healthy slimming and you in the Calorie deficit the protein requirement increases.
+By eating fewer calories than you need, the body begins to break down fat and muscle.
+With an increased protein intake of about 2 g/kg body weight, you can maintain the muscles in the best possible way.

 Healthy fats